 Do interns have to be in San Diego for the internship?

-With the exception of our research interns, all other interns must be present in our San Diego office.
-We want our interns to get the full experience, thus we believe a physical presence in our headquarters in San Diego is the only way to take advantage of everything our internships have to offer.
+With the exception of research interns, all other interns must be present in our San Diego office.
+We believe in order for interns to get the full experience, a physical presence at San Diego HQ is the only way to take advantage of everything our internships have to offer.

 Does Plant With Purpose provide a housing stipend?

-Unfortunately at this time, no. If you do get an internship in San Diego, we can provide suggestions for suitable areas of San Diego to stay for the duration of the internship, however it is up to the intern to fund their stay.
+Unfortunately, no. If you do get an internship in San Diego, we can provide suggestions for suitable areas of San Diego to stay for the duration of the internship, however, it is up to the intern to fund their stay.

 I’m not a student, can I still apply for an internship?

 Absolutely!
-We have interns of all ages and backgrounds.
+We have interns of all experience levels and backgrounds.
 We just ask that you come with an open mind and a willingness to learn and contribute your gifts to further the mission of Plant With Purpose.